tanto2412/testReadTheDocs/docs/source/getting_started.rst

 Navigating the website
 ----------------------
-First, users need to log in using their registered account.
-"Log In" button is on the top right of the home page.
+First, users need to log in using their registered account. **Log In** button is on the top right of the home page.
 Once logged in, the website presents a dashboard with various sections and menus.
-This section explains the main elements of the user interface and how to navigate through the website effectively.